-Because they burn different types of fuel, they have different levels of energy efficiency.
-Gas furnaces are typically more energy efficient with AFUE ratings between 89 and 98 percent, while oil furnaces range between 80 and 90 percent.
+Oil furnaces are different from gas furnaces in several ways.
+The biggest difference is that oil furnaces burn fuel oil, while gas furnaces typically use natural gas or propane.
+Additionally, oil furnaces tend to be less efficient and require more maintenance than their gas counterparts.
+Gas furnaces are typically more energy efficient with AFUE ratings between 80 and 97 percent, while oil furnaces range between 80 and 90 percent.
 You’ll also find differences between the cost of new gas and oil furnaces and the cost of fuel.